sahib/rmlint/docs/rmlint.1.rst

     - **l** is useful for files like `file.mp3 vs file.1.mp3 or file.mp3.bak`.
     - **a** can be used as last criteria to assert a defined order.
     - **o/O** and **h/H** are only useful if there any hardlinks in the traversed path.
-    - **o/O** minimises/maximises the number of hardlinks *outside* the traversed paths.
-      **h/H** in contrast only takes the number of hardlinks *inside* of the traversed paths.
-      When hardlinking files, one would like to link to the original file with the highest outer link count (**O**) in order to maximise the space cleanup.
-If there are no outside hardlinks, one should link to the highest link count (**H**) in order to maximise the total hardlink count to save disk space.
-This does not only apply to hardlinking files (``-c sh:hardlinks``), but also to removing files (which might be hardlinks) and other handlers.
+    - **o/O** takes the number of hardlinks outside the traversed paths (and thereby minimizes/maximizes the overall number of hardlinks). **h/H** in contrast only takes the number of hardlinks *inside* of the traversed paths.
+When hardlinking files, one would like to link to the original file with the highest outer link count (**O**) in order to maximise the space cleanup. **H** does not maximise the space cleanup, it just selects the file with the highest total hardlink count.
+You usually want to specify **O**.
-    - **pOHma** is the default since **p** ensures that first given paths rank as originals, **OH** ensures that hardlinks are handled well, **m** ensures that the oldest file is the original and **a** simply ensures a defined ordering if no other criteria applies.
+    - **pOma** is the default since **p** ensures that first given paths rank as originals, **OH** ensures that hardlinks are handled well, **m** ensures that the oldest file is the original and **a** simply ensures a defined ordering if no other criteria applies.